 It is a recurring supply problem that needs to be addressed, and hopefully, President Obama’s Administration can coordinate appropriate Federal expertise to assist Flint in resolving these issues.

 Inframanage.com observes that Flint appears to be exhibiting some of the classic symptoms associated with utility infrastructure that is nearing the end of its life.

 In addition to resolving the immediate symptoms, Flint would be well advised to undertake infrastructure asset management planning and analysis to develop a comprehensive long-term plan to manage the lifecycle of its assets.

-There are lots of infrastructure management resources available online for use as reference and guide.
+There are many infrastructure management resources available online for use as a reference and guide.

 PHOTO CREDIT: Beach-Garland Street – Flint River Bridge by Sarah Razak via Flickr Creative Commons License.